 From the beginning of DFW 10 years ago, the team behind Denver’s biggest fashion show constantly work to put on a show that outshines the rest.
 Featuring several nights of local and national designers that bring diverse fashion, stunning visuals with runway models — the production team works around the clock to make sure it all comes together flawlessly.

-Often known as one of the more extravagant and unique segments of DFW, the hair show is actually the first single fashion event that 303 Magazine produced back in 2007, which inspired us to turn it into DFW.
-Charlie Price, co-creator of DFW, and Hannah Werling, the production and stylist lead for DFW, are constantly working and changing the hair show — all to ensure a show that is unlike any other.
+Charlie Price, runway producer of DFW, and Hannah Werling, the production and stylist lead for DFW, are constantly working and changing the hair show — all to ensure a show that is unlike any other.
 And while the show itself looks flawless, it’s behind-the-scenes where the real magic happens.

 Price and Werling took the time to talk with 303 Magazine about the production, creative process and hopes and goals for this year’s hair show.